29 Native Plants For North Carolina Gardens

 hardiness-zones hardiness zones 4 to 8

-Brown-eyed Susan (R. triloba) and Black-eyed Susan (R. hirta) are familiar perennial wildflowers with similar looks and growing requirements.
+Brown-eyed Susan (R. triloba) and Black-eyed Susan (R. hirta) are familiar wildflowers with similar looks and growing requirements.

 Blooming from mid-summer until mid-fall, yellow flower petals surround dark brown or black centers.
 Flowers attract butterflies and bees, and the seed heads attract seed-eating birds such as goldfinches.

 Brown-eyed Susans are easy to grow from seed.
 They can be started in pots indoors or simply sown directly into the garden.
-These plants are short-lived perennials, but because they freely self-seed it’s not uncommon for them to naturalize in a particular garden spot and return year after year.
+These plants are short-lived perennials, but because they freely self-seed, it’s not uncommon for them to naturalize in a particular garden spot and return year after year.

 Butterfly Milkweed